passas/Cloud-Computing-Applications-and-Services/2.InstallSwap_Docker/README.md

 ## 3.1 Swap application
 Our swap application have 2 main components, the database component, and the app itself.

-For that reason, we want to build each one of the components in a different container.
+Moreover, we'll want to build each one of the components in a different container.

-In order for both containers got to communicate with each other, we have to manage it through a Docker network.
+In order for both containers get to communicate with each other, we have to manage it through a Docker Network.

 ### 3.1.1 Docker network